jzakrzewski/genetic-image-painter/README.md

 ## To do
 * actually use genetic algorithm instead of simple selection
 * ensure it builds at least with MSVC, GCC and Clang
+* if filesystem not available, fallback to c++11/14 and use boost
+* if no boost, disable additional checks and let it crash ;)
 * multithreading
 * load other kinds of images (jpg, bmp)
 * multicolor images